Robust high-dimensional Gaussian and bootstrap approximations for trimmed sample means: Introduction

 Let $X, X_1, X_2, \dots, X_n$ be i.i.d. random variables taking values in some set $\bX$ according to a distribution $P$.
 Also let $\sF$ be a family of functions $f: \bX\to\R$ and denote by $Pf$ the expectation of $f(X)$.
-Uniformly estimating the population mean $Pf$ for all $f \in \sF$ is a fundamental task in statistics: when $\sF$ has a single element it is the classical problem of mean estimation, when $\sF$ is finite it is related to the problem of vector mean estimation under the $\| \cdot \|_\infty$-norm, when $\sF$ is infinite this problem is related to vector mean estimation under general norms, maximum likelihood estimation, generalization bounds and others.
+Uniformly estimating the population mean $Pf$ for all $f \in \sF$ is a fundamental task in statistics; when $\sF$ has a single element it is the classical problem of mean estimation, when $\sF$ is finite it is related to the problem of vector mean estimation under the $\| \cdot \|_\infty$-norm, when $\sF$ is infinite this problem is related to vector mean estimation under general norms, maximum likelihood estimation, generalization bounds, and others.

-Since Catoni's seminal paper \cite{Catoni2012}, a line of research has focused on designing mean estimators attaining, with few assumptions over $P$ and sometimes also considering contaminated samples, high probability error bounds similar to those the empirical mean attains on sub-Gaussian samples.
-Such estimators are called sub-Gaussian mean estimators, see \cite{Catoni2012, Devroye2016, minsker2018uniform, Lugosi2019a, Lugosi2019, Lugosi2021}.
+Since Catoni's seminal paper \cite{Catoni2012}, a line of research has focused on designing mean estimators attaining, with few assumptions on $P$ and sometimes also considering contaminated samples, high probability error bounds similar to those the empirical mean attains on sub-Gaussian samples.
+Such estimators are called sub-Gaussian mean estimators, see \cite{Devroye2016, minsker2018uniform, Lugosi2019a, Lugosi2019, Lugosi2021}.
 For instance, taking $\sF = \{f\}$ and assuming only $\sigma^2 := \Ex (f(X)-Pf)^2 < \infty$, it is possible to construct a family of estimators $\left\{\muhat_{n,\alpha} : \R^n \to \R \right\}_{\alpha \in (0,1)}$ satisfying, for some absolute constant $C>0$,

-This article looks at robustness in terms of another desirable property of the empirical mean under light-tailed distributions: its finite sample Gaussian and bootstrap approximations.
-This property is instrumental in designing confidence intervals, hypothesis testing and several other tasks \cite{chernozhukov2023high}.
-Moreover, we focus on the high-dimensional regime, where the size of $\sF$ is much larger than the sample size $n$, as this case is of practical interest and cannot be handled by the empirical mean without strong moment assumptions \cite{kock2024remark}.

-In this work, we study Gaussian and bootstrap approximations for the trimmed mean, a mean estimator that is known to achieve optimal performance in several problems \cite{OliveiraResende}.
+This article looks at robustness in terms of another desirable property of the empirical mean under light-tailed distributions: its high-dimensional Gaussian and bootstrap approximations.
+We study high-dimensional Gaussian and bootstrap approximations for the trimmed mean, a mean estimator that is known to achieve optimal performance in several problems \cite{OliveiraResende}.
 Let $k < \frac{n}{2}$ be a non-negative integer, the trimmed mean estimate of $Pf$ given $x_{1:n} = (x_1, \dots, x_n) \in \bX^n$ is simply